English

 Minimum Entry Requirements

 BA in an Arts, Humanities or Social Sciences discipline with a minimum result of H2.2 overall, with a H2.1 in English, or an equivalent international qualification (e.g., BA with minimum GPA of 3.0 for North American applicants).
-Please see website for any updates to these entry requirements.
+IELTS score of 7.0 or equivalent if applicable.

 Application dates